 What you can expect

-Ablative laser resurfacing is an outpatient procedure.
-Your doctor will numb your skin with local anesthetics.
+Your doctor may do laser resurfacing as an outpatient procedure.
+Your care team will numb skin with medication.
 For extensive resurfacing, such as treatment to your whole face, you might be sedated.

 After the procedure

 After ablative laser resurfacing, the treated skin will be raw, swollen and itchy.
 Your doctor will apply a thick ointment to the treated skin and might cover the area with an airtight and watertight dressing.
-To relieve pain, take an over-the-counter pain reliever and apply ice packs.
-Your doctor will explain how to care for your skin.
-You might prefer to remain home while you heal.
-Once new skin completely covers the treated area — usually after one or two weeks.
+You may take a pain reliever and use cool compresses.
+New skin usually covers the area in one or two weeks.
 During this time do not use products that may irritate your face, such as cosmetics and sunscreens.
 And avoid situations that increase your risk of infection, such as swimming.

 During ablative laser resurfacing, a laser destroys the outer layer of skin (epidermis).
 As the wound heals, new skin forms that's smoother and tighter.

 After ablative laser resurfacing, your skin might stay red or pink for up to several months.
-However, once the treatment area begins to heal, you'll notice an immediate difference in your skin quality and appearance.
+But once the treated area begins to heal, you'll notice a difference in your skin quality and appearance.
 The effects can last for years.

-Results after nonablative laser resurfacing tend to be gradual and progressive, rather than immediate and dramatic.
+Results after nonablative laser resurfacing tend to be gradual and progressive.
 You're more likely to notice improvements in skin texture and pigment than in wrinkles.

 After laser resurfacing, avoid unprotected sun exposure for one year to prevent irregular pigmentation.
-Keep in mind that your results might not be permanent, since as you age you'll continue to acquire lines by squinting and smiling.
+Keep in mind that your results might not be permanent.
+As you age you'll continue to get lines by squinting and smiling.
 New sun damage also can reverse your results.